lukaszraczylo/graphql-monitoring-proxy/README.md

 3. **Log Sanitization**: Sensitive data (passwords, tokens, API keys, credit cards, SSNs) are automatically redacted from debug logs to prevent information disclosure.

-4. **Optional API Authentication**: Admin endpoints can be protected with API key authentication when needed, while supporting network-level security for internal deployments.
+4. **Optional API Authentication**: `ADMIN_API_KEY` can protect the monitoring API (`/api/*` on `API_PORT`) behind a required `X-API-Key` header.
+It does not protect the `/admin` dashboard, and the API stays open when the key is unset.

 5. **Rate Limiting**: Role-based rate limiting prevents abuse and DDoS attacks.

-6. **GraphQL Query Complexity**: The proxy can analyze and limit query complexity to prevent resource exhaustion attacks.
+6. **Request Size Limits**: The proxy rejects GraphQL request bodies larger than 1 MB, and can optionally block schema introspection, to reduce resource exhaustion risk.

 For production deployments, we recommend:
 - Running the proxy in a secure network segment (VPC, Kubernetes cluster)